thenoviceoof/base92/README.md

 DESIGN DECISIONS
 --------------------------------------------------------------------------------
-We are going to try and be clever, and leave out some characters from the general encoding scheme:
+We are going to try and be clever, and leave out some printable ASCII characters from the general encoding scheme:

     ~, `, "

-The ` and " are just too similar to a normal quote ' for comfort.
+The ` and " are just too similar to a normal quote ' for comfort when typing out encoded strings.
+Hopefully you're using a good font when differentiating between l/1 and 0/O.

 However, we'll use ~ for a special denotation (an empty string).
 There are 94 printable ascii characters, so we end up with 91